 Interdisciplinary perspectives.
 Given that education is the product of many converging forces from politics to society to economics to history to business and philosophy, education and schooling issues are too complex and diverse to be addressed by just one disciplinary perspective.
 Unless we understand the various factors impacting decisions, we cannot understand why schools in countries around the world are structured the way they are, or why educational policies in our own communities deal with the topics they do.
-Working closely with the graduate programs in the College of Education and across the university, the CIE degree programs breach the boundaries of disciplines, thus creating an opportunity for students to examine education-related issues from multiple perspectives.
+Working closely with the graduate programs in the College of Education and across the university, the CIE degree programs breached the boundaries of disciplines, thus creating an opportunity for its graduates to examine education-related issues from multiple perspectives.

 Scholarly Publication and Editing.
-The CIE Program is home to two professional academic publications in the field: The Annual Review of Comparative and International Education (ARCIE) and the FIRE: Forum for International Research in Education.
+The CIE Program was home to two professional academic publications in the field: The Annual Review of Comparative and International Education (ARCIE) and the FIRE: Forum for International Research in Education.
 ARCIE is the flagship academic review in the field of comparative and international education, and is published annually.
 FIRE is an international, peer-reviewed, open-source, online journal promoting interdisciplinary scholarship on the use of internationally comparative data for evidence-based and innovative change in education worldwide.
-CIE faculty serve as senior editor for both publications and CIE students serve as both editorial assistants and frequent co-authors for these prestigious publications.
+CIE faculty served as senior editor for both publications and CIE students served as both editorial assistants and frequent co-authors for these prestigious publications.

 International Development and Consulting.
-CIE Program faculty and students engage in short-term development and program-related consultancy projects on a regular basis.
-For example, a CIE faculty and student team has worked with a youth village for orphaned and vulnerable youth in post-genocide Rwanda to develop a village-wide monitoring and evaluation system.
+CIE Program faculty and students engaged in short-term development and program-related consultancy projects on a regular basis.
+For example, a CIE faculty and student team worked with a youth village for orphaned and vulnerable youth in post-genocide Rwanda to develop a village-wide monitoring and evaluation system.
 This consultancy project, developed with the support of a CIE degree program graduate working with the Rwandan village, involved both Lehigh-based and Rwanda-based planning, research, workshops, and other consultancy-related activities, and complemented graduate-level coursework in the CIE program.